-Discipline allows you to do what has to be done when you don’t want to do it.
+Discipline is a soft skill that enables you to do what has to be done when you don’t want to do it.

 The prevailing wisdom is that some people are disciplined, and some people are not.
 The reality is that discipline is an aspect of your character than can be learned, not a genetic trait that can only be inherited.

 There are two analogies are helpful when learning to be disciplined:

 - Discipline is like a muscle: the more you use it, the stronger it gets.

 - Discipline is a limited resource: if you use it for other people, you will have none left for yourself.

 The “muscle” of discipline is strengthened whenever you exert the effort to do something you don’t want to do.
 For example, the first day of trying to establish a new habit will be challenging, but after a few weeks, it will be much easier, and after several months it will seem effortless.
 Furthermore, as you learn the mental toughness needed to be disciplined in one aspect of your life, that toughness is transferable to other aspects of your life.
 Like training a muscle, when learning to be disciplined, start with something small that is easily achievable, and then gradually work your way up to greater feats of discipline.

 Discipline being a limited resource is caused by the mental strain needed to force yourself to do something.
 Our brain does not have an infinite capacity for stress, and once that capacity is reached, we will find it impossible to exert more discipline.
 The typical way this is manifested is using all of your discipline for your job, leaving no discipline left to take care of yourself.